Skip to Content

 Golden Retrievers reach adulthood between 18-24 months.
 They are very independent when they need to be, but they also enjoy the company of others.
 They love having a job to do and want to be part of the family.

-Some dogs may be more tolerant, but don’t leave your doggo for longer than recommended if you want to be guilt-free and less anxious.
+Some dogs may be more tolerant, but don’t leave your doggo for longer than 4-6 hours if you want to be guilt-free and less anxious.

 Older Golden Retrievers above 8 or 9 shouldn’t be left home alone for too long as they may need more potty breaks.
 If they suddenly become sick, they need someone to be around, as severe problems can develop quickly.